-The ADC08D1020 has the capability to precisely reset its sampling clock input to DCLK output relationship as determined by the user-supplied DCLK\RST pulse.
+The ADC08D1520 has the capability to precisely reset its sampling clock input to DCLK output relationship as determined by the user-supplied DCLK\RST pulse.
 This allows multiple ADCs in a system to have their DCLK (and data) outputs transition at the same time with respect to the shared CLK input that all the ADCs use for sampling.

-The DCLK\RST signal must observe some timing requirements that are shown in Figure 7, Figure 8 and Figure 9 of the Timing Diagrams.
+The DCLK RST signal must observe some timing requirements that are shown in Figure 7, Figure 8 and Figure 9 of the Timing Diagrams.
 The DCLK\RST pulse must be of a minimum width and its deassertion edge must observe setup and hold times with respect to the CLK input rising edge.
-The duration of the DCLK\RST pulse affects the length of time that the digital output will take before providing valid data again after the end of the reset condition.
-Therefore, the DCLK\RST pulse width should be made reasonably short within the system application constraints.
-These timing specifications are listed as $t{\rm RH}$ , $t{\rm RS}$ , and $t{\rm PWR}$ in the Converter Electrical Characteristics.
+These timing specifications are listed as $t{\rm PWR},\,t{\rm RS}$ and $t{\rm RH}$ in the Converter Electrical Characteristics.

-The DCLK\RST signal can be asserted asynchronous to the input clock.
+The DCLK\RST signal can be asserted asynchronously to the input clock.
 If DCLK\RST is asserted, the DCLK output is held in a designated state.
-The state in which DCLK is held during the reset period is determined by the mode of operation (SDR/ DDR) and the setting of the Output Edge configuration pin or bit.
+The state in which DCLK is held during the reset period is determined by the mode of operation (SDR or DDR) and the setting of the Output Edge configuration pin or bit.
 (Refer to Figure 7, Figure 8 and Figure 9 for the DCLK reset state conditions).
 Therefore, depending upon when the DCLK\RST signal is asserted, there may be a narrow pulse on the DCLK line during this reset event.
-When the DCLK\RST signal is de-asserted in synchronization with the CLK rising edge, there are three or four CLK cycles of systematic delay and the next CLK falling edge synchronizes the DCLK output with those of other ADC08D1020s in the svstem.
+When the DCLK\RST signal is de-asserted in synchronization with the CLK rising edge, there are three or four CLK cycles of systematic delay and the next CLK falling edge synchronizes the DCLK output with those of other ADC08D1520s in the system.
 The DCLK output is enabled again after a constant delay (relative to the input clock frequency) which is equal to the CLK input to DCLK output delay (top).
 The device always exhibits this delay characteristic in normal operation.
-The user has the option of using a single-ended DCLK\RST signal, but a differential DCLK\RST is strongly recommended due to its superior timing specifications.
+The user has the option of using a single-ended DCLK RST signal, but a differential DCLK\RST is strongly recommended due to its superior timing specifications.

-As shown in Figure 7, Figure 8, and Figure 9 of the Timing Diagrams, there is a delay from the deassertion of DCLK\RST to the reappearance of DCLK, which is equal to several cycles of CLK plus $t{OD}$ .
-Note that the deassertion of DCLK\RST is not latched in until the next falling edge of CLK.
-For 1:2 Demux DDR 0° Mode, there are four CLK cycles of delay; for all other modes, there are three CLK cycles of delay.
+As shown in Figure 7, Figure 8, and Figure 9 of the Timing Diagrams, there is a delay from the deassertion of DCLK RST to the reappearance of DCLK, which is equal to several CLK cycles of delay plus tOD.
+Note that the deassertion of DCLK RST is not latched in until the next falling edge of CLK.
+For 1:2 Demux 0° Mode, there are four CLK cycles of delay; for all other modes, there are three CLK cycles of delay.

 If the device is not programmed to allow DCLK to run continuously, DCLK will become inactive during a calibration cycle.
 Therefore, it is strongly recommended that DCLK only be used as a data capture clock and not as a system clock.

 The DCLK\RST pin should NOT be brought high while the calibration process is running (while CalRun is high).
-Doing so could cause a digital glitch in the digital circuitry, resulting in corruption and invalidation of the calibration.
+Doing so could cause a glitch in the digital circuitry, resulting in corruption and invalidation of the calibration.